 I love pockets.
 Typically my love of pockets results in buying bags that have lots and lots of pockets.
 Or jeans that have pockets of the proper depth.
 (Who wants pants with pockets that are so short you can’t even fit your hands in them properly?)
 But recently, I’ve found new clothing items with great pockets.

 Scottevest makes stylish travel clothing, all decked out with the best pockets I’ve ever seen.
 One item they’ve pefected is the travel jacket.
 They were kind enough to send us a Molly Jacket for review.
-As the owner of numerous jackets, I can officially declare the Scottevest Molly Jacket to be the best travel jacket for women.
-Here’s why.
+As the owner of numerous jackets, I can officially declare the Scottevest Molly Jacket to be one of the best travel jackets for women.
+Here’s why…

 1. It’s Super Cute

 In all honesty, I tend to opt for practicality over cuteness when choosing travel clothes.
 As a result my travel clothing tends to be farily boring — lots of quick dry, solid color shirts.
 So, I can’t tell you how much I appreciate adding such a stylish and practical piece of gear to my wordrobe.
 Most of the models on the Scottevest site seem to be taller and skinnier than the average person I know.
 But, the Molly Jacket looks great on both Kimberly (who is 5’ 3”) and me (I’m 5’ 6”).
 I love the belt because it makes the jacket a little more fitted than most jackets are.

 Most high-quality jackets are several hundred dollars, but the Molly Jacket is less than $200.

 The Molly Jacket has 17 pockets (seventeen!).
 They include: